ais-one/cookbook/js-web/vue-vite/README.md

 # Vue-Vite

-A Vue3 SPA using Ant Design Vue UI and built using Vite
+A Vue 3 SPA using Ant Design Vue 2 and built with Vite 2

 ## Install